Glenn Stok studies self-awareness and emotional well-being. He writes about it to help his readers with social mindfulness.

 More extreme issues can also stand in the way, such as the need to protect their ego, having excuses, and not taking responsibility for their own actions.

 I’ll discuss each of these problems to make it clear why we can’t always help people with advice, even when they ask for it.
+But for those who desire to take action with useful guidance, we still need to know how to handle it properly.

 Some people don’t want to admit that they are wrong.
 It destroys their ego.
 They need to protect their self-esteem.

+They become discouraged because they need to have some excuse to feel better about their actions.
 They will never admit that anything else is better than what they were doing.
 They would rather believe that their failure is due to something beyond their control.

 Advice From an Authority Figure Can Be Threatening